matthewmx86/Redmond97/README.md

 # Redmond97
 A Win9x inspired theme for GTK3 and GTK2 developed for XFCE4
 ![Image Screenshot](https://github.com/matthewmx86/Redmond97/blob/master/Screenshots/Screenshot.png)

+## !!I am currently looking for someone who would be interested in taking over this project.!!

 ## About
 The Redmond97 project aims to recreate the nostalgic look of the Win9x desktop for the XFCE4 desktop environment.